 The spice contains very high levels of essential minerals.
-Even if consumed in small quantities regularly, would provide sufficient levels of iron, copper, zinc, potassium, manganese, magnesium and selenium.
-The body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Selenium is an antioxidant trace element required by the human body for smooth heart and liver functions.
+Even in small quantities, it would provide enough iron, copper, zinc, potassium, manganese, magnesium, and selenium.
+Manganese is a co-factor for the antioxidant enzyme superoxide dismutase.
+Selenium is an antioxidant trace element required by the human body for optimum heart and liver functions.

-Cayenne peppers are also good in the B-complex group of vitamins such as niacin, pyridoxine (vitamin B-6), riboflavin and thiamin (vitamin B-1).
-These vitamins are essential in the sense that body requires them from external sources to replenish.
+Cayenne peppers are also good in the B-complex group of vitamins such as niacin, pyridoxine (vitamin B-6), riboflavin, and thiamin (vitamin B-1).
+These vitamins are essential in the sense that the body requires them from external sources to replenish.
 B-complex vitamins facilitate cellular metabolism through various enzymatic functions.

 Cayenne peppers have amazingly very high levels of vitamins and minerals.
 Just 100 g provides (in % of Recommended daily allowance):127% of vitamin-C (Ascorbic acid),